MimiOnuoha/Creative-Approaches-NYU/projects/project1_guidelines.md

 You will need to have a **documentation post** ([here](http://jillhubley.com/blog/nyctrees) is an example from a real-world project, though yours may be longer) on your blog that accompanies the project.
 Upload it using the homework link.

+You'll be evaluated based on your concept (did you have a clear vision?), technique (did the decisions that you made around form, genre, aesthetic, etc support the general concept), research (is your work in conversation with the original piece), and presentation/impact (did you present your work in a way that we could understand it? what stands out about the work that you did?)

+## Order and days

+### Tuesday
+- Sarah
+- Bailey
+- James B.
+- Jasmine
+- Carly
+- Nina
+- Timmy
+- James L
+- Andri

+### Thursday
+- Niki
+- Wanlun
+- Korin
+- Elaine
+- Rosie
+- Jide
+- Lucas
+- Tori

+Your presentations should be about 7 minutes long.
+For your presentation, walk us through your project from start to finish.
+What was the project that you were responding to, and how did you think about how to approach doing this?
+What did you end up with as a final piece?
+In which ways is your piece different from the original, and which aspects were you focused on changing or replicating?
+You should use slides to present your work.

+You will need to have a **documentation post** ([here](http://jillhubley.com/blog/nyctrees) is an example from a real-world project, though yours may be longer) on your blog that accompanies the project.
+Upload it using the homework link.